jaredtwhite/jaredtwhite.github.io/index.md

 [arXiv](https://arxiv.org/abs/1612.05915)

 ### Preprints
-[4]  N.J.Laustsen and J.T.White, Subspaces that can and cannot be the kernel of a bounded operator of a Banach space, *submitted*.
+[4]  N.J.Laustsen and J.T.White, Subspaces that can and cannot be the kernel of a bounded operator of a Banach space, To appear in *Proceedings of the 23rd International Conference on Banach Algebras and Applications*.
 [arXiv](https://arxiv.org/abs/1811.02399)

 [5] J.T.
 White, Left ideals of Banach algebras and Dual Banach algebras, *submitted*.